 Cleveland Municipal School District, Lakeside Administration Building, Cleveland, Ohio

 Staffers within this office facility are responsible for the administration and coordination of all of the social and human services of the Cleveland Municipal School District.
+(Some of them must be literally running around in circles daily.)

 - Cleveland Lakefront State Park, Cleveland, Ohio